UK Medical Licensing Assessment

 Example topic: Clinical haematology

-A 45-year-old woman presents to the clinic with complaints of fatigue, palpitations, and shortness of breath on exertion.
-She has a history of menorrhagia and her last menstrual period was two weeks ago.
-On examination, she appears pale and has a heart rate of 110 beats per minute.
-Her blood tests reveal a haemoglobin level of 8 g/L, mean corpuscular volume (MCV) of 72 fL, and ferritin level of 10 µmol/L. What is the most appropriate initial management for her condition?
+A 45-year-old woman comes to the clinic complaining of fatigue, palpitations, and shortness of breath during physical activities.
+She has a past history of heavy menstrual bleeding, and her last period was two weeks ago.
+During the physical examination, she looks pale and has a heart rate of 110 beats per minute.
+Her blood test results show a haemoglobin level of 8 g/L, a mean corpuscular volume (MCV) of 72 fL, and ferritin level of 10 µmol/L. What is the most appropriate initial treatment?

 TestResult